 Students are responsible for arranging their own accommodations.
 Housing options, availability, and costs vary on each campus.
 Students should refer to the housing information for each individual campus.
-For Paris, students are responsible for finding apartments on their own.
-The global education office and the international office at Sciences Po can provide various resources to help find apartments.
+Students are responsible for finding housing on their own.
+The global education office and each campus at Sciences Po provides various resources to help find apartments.

 The Hampshire Exchange program at Institute d'Etudes Politiques (Sciences Po) is open to division II Hampshire College students who have completed at least two years of undergraduate study.
 Review detailed information on eligibility requirements and policies in the Hampshire College Handbook under Exchange, Field Study, and Short-term Field Courses.